nikitowsky/next-advanced-apollo-starter/README.md

-# Next.js with GraphQL starter template
+# Advanced, but minimalistic Next.js + GraphQL starter

 > Simple and clean